intoc/csm/readme.md

 so you can run again with different settings, and also change the directory using `Choose Folder` or `Choose Archive` in the Tools menu, or the corresponding button.

+## Batch Processing
+Once you like the way your output files look and you want to make a lot of them with the same settings at once, open up the Batch Processing GUI from the `Tools` menu or hit `ctrl-B`.
+Here you you add all of the items (archives and subdirectories) in a directory, or select single or multiple archive files and add them to the list for processing.

+Set the `Max Concurrent Load`
+and `Max Cuncurrent Draw` spinners to your liking; lower numbers will put less strain on your computer and larger numbers will make the process go faster (to a point.)

+You can also remove sources
+from the list with the `Remove Selected` button or the `Del` key, as long as they are in either the `PreLoad` or `Completed` state.

+The `Pause` button will moving states from `PreLoad` to `Loading` or `Queued` to `Drawing`, but sources already in the `Loading` state will continue to load in the background, and sources already in the `Drawing` state will continue to draw in the background.

 ## Command Line
 csm is also a fully functional command-line program.
 In order to use it without the GUI, you must start it with the `–nogui` option.